soma00333/profile/docs/work_experience/layerx.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>As a result, the system successfully enabled secure and scalable workflow notifications.
-Users were informed of progress.
-The system fully complied with high-security standards.</td>
+      <td>As a result, the system successfully provided secure and scalable workflow notifications.
+Users were kept informed of their progress.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>A key challenge was the closed network environment.
-The system had to be deployed there.
-It had strict traffic control and access restrictions.</td>
+      <td>One of the main challenges was the closed network environment, where the system needed to be deployed.
+This environment had strict traffic management and access restrictions.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>